Pregnant women in Sefton urged to get their flu jab

-“The flu jab can be the last thing on people’s minds, especially expectant mums.
+“Despite us having a relatively mild autumn so far, the flu jab may be the last thing on people’s minds, especially expectant mums.

-“However, while for many people flu is an unpleasant illness, for pregnant women it is extremely dangerous.
+“However, for many people flu is an unpleasant illness but for pregnant women it is extremely dangerous and can be lethal.
 My advice for anyone eligible for the free flu vaccination is to get it now before flu starts to circulate in the Sefton community.”

 Free flu vaccinations are being offered to all pregnant women, all children aged 2 to 4, residents of all ages with a long term health condition and everyone aged 65 and over.
-Most people who are eligible can get vaccinated at their local GP practice.
+People who are eligible can get vaccinated at their local GP practice or participating pharmacies.

 “The added advantage is that your baby will continue to be protected from flu for the first few months of their life.
-Talk to your GP or midwife if you have any questions and they’ll be happy to help.”
+Talk to your GP, practice nurse or midwife if you have any questions and they’ll be happy to help.”

 If you are eligible for the flu vaccine, get it now – it’s free because you need it.
 Contact your general practice or pharmacist to get it.